Media Technology MUSE Awards 2018

 Erick Kendrick, Marcelle Kaye, Amy Hawkes, Martin Channon

-Information Management and Technology Services: Jane Alexander (Chief Information Officer/project lead), Adam Gall (Project Manager)
+Digital Innovation and Technology Services: Jane Alexander (Chief Information Officer/Project Lead), Adam Gall (Technical Project Manager)

 Collections: Mary Suzor (Director of Collections Management)